anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There are no strangers here; Only friends you haven't yet met.
+Quote: The possibilities are numerous once we decide to act and not react.

-By: William Butler Yeats
+By: George Bernard Shaw